-CD4+ T-cell proliferation and differentiation are grouped into one ordinary differential equation (ODE) (4).
-Proliferation is captured by a cytokine-dependent saturable inhibition coefficient.
-Differentiation is a function of the availability of thyroid autoantigens, assumed to be linearly proportional to the functional thyroid size (FTS).
+The net rates of CD4+ T-cell proliferation and differentiation are aggregated into one state variable T, in ODE (4).
+Proliferation is captured by cytokine-dependent saturable inhibition and mass action with T and coefficient phi sub T (second term).
+Differentiation is a function of the availability of thyroid autoantigens, assumed to be linearly proportional to the functional thyroid size (FTS), with coefficient phi sub T (first term).
 CD4+ T-cell degradation is again calculated from experimental half-life11, with fractional degradation rate δT .